fredngu/super_eats/README.md

 ![SuperEats Logo](https://yourdomain.com/logo.png)

-SuperEats is a food delivery application that allows customers to order delicious food from their favorite restaurants and have it ready for pickup.
+SuperEats is a food pickup application that allows customers to order delicious food from their favorite restaurants and have it ready for pickup.
 With an easy-to-use interface and a wide selection of restaurants and menu items, SuperEats provides a seamless food ordering experience. is part of LightHouse Labs Bootcamp.

 ## Authors
 - [Glauber Marques](https://github.com/glaubervilane "Glauber Marques")